OrchardCMS/OrchardCore/src/docs/topics/docker/README.md

 docker-compose up
 ```

 We added some commands examples to prune intermediate images because our `Dockerfile` uses an intermediate image to do a `dotnet publish` of our source code.
 If you don't prune your intermediate images ; over time it can certainly take some significant amount of disk space.
-We label those intermediate images with `stage=build-env` so that they can be removed easily.
+We label those intermediate images with `stage=build-env` so that they can be pruned easily.

 ## Create tenants automatically (Autosetup feature)